carolaferronato/my-portfolio-carolaferronato/README.md

 **Ocean Scientist | Data Analyst | PhD in Biology**

-Welcome to my portfolio repository — a curated collection of data-driven projects that reflect my journey through science, sustainability, and analytics.
-My background in biological oceanography and ecological research now converges with data science tools to extract insights from real-world datasets across disciplines.
+Welcome to my portfolio, a selection of projects focused on environmental data analysis and oceanographic processes.
+My background in biological oceanography and ecological research is combined here with data science tools to explore and interpret real-world datasets.

 ---